-We learn French in Key Stage 2 from Year 3 onwards.
+At Birkbeck Primary school, we teach French from Year 1 onwards.
 We believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop their ability to communicate, including key skills of speaking and listening and it gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.

-We follow the Department for Education' s National Curriculum programmes of study for Key Stage 2, details of which are published on the DfE's website.
+We have also cross referenced the National Curriculum programmes of study for Key Stage 1 and 2 against the programme we use and so we know that it fulfils all statutory requirements. details of the National Curriculum programmes of study are published on the DfE's website.

 We focus primarily on spoken French for communication, developing children’s conversational skills and we believe this supports the foundation for their future written language learning.
 Children develop their linguistic competence through talk, games, singing and interactive activities.

 Our curriculum coverage posters provide information about which units are taught in which year groups and the order in which they are taught.
 You can view the French one below: